zqfang/GSEApy/docs/gseapy_tutorial.rst

 Follow the steps blow.

-One thing you should know is that the gseapy input files are totally the same as ``GSEA`` desktop required.
+One thing you should know is that the gseapy input files are the same as ``GSEA`` desktop required.
 You can use these files below to run ``GSEA`` desktop, too.